kstenerud/concise-encoding/ce-structure.md

 * Two kinds of zero: +0 and -0
 * Two kinds of infinities: +∞ and -∞
-* Two kinds of NaN (not-a-number): Signaling and quiet
+* Two kinds of NaN (not-a-number): signaling and quiet

 #### NaN Payload